Unveiling the mystery behind getting a Michigan Marriage License

 I know the County name, how do I find the County Clerk's Office?

 A. The State of Michigan provides THIS handy list of links to each County's web site.
-From there locate your County's Vital Records Office where all marriage licenses are processed.
-Be sure to check their requirements, fees and hours before taking the day off to apply.
+From there navigate to locate your County's Vital Records Office where all marriage licenses are processed.
+Be sure to check their requirements, fees, and hours before taking the day off to apply.
+Most have them online these days.

 When should we apply for a Michigan Marriage License